Syntoxr/ShoppingList-BE/README.md

-### ShoppingList
+### ShoppingList-BE

-A simple selfhosted shopping list

-> ## ⚠️ This is still in development and a few cool functions are comming soon - hopefully.

-## Demo

-An up to date demo with a simulated backend can be seen here: [https://syntoxr.github.io/ShoppingList/](https://syntoxr.github.io/ShoppingList/):

-- user name: `user`
-- password: `notSave`

-This is my first web application so feel free to report any issues you find.
+This is the backend of my ShoppingList project.

 ## Getting started

 > In order to run docker containers, you obviously need to install docker and optionally docker-compose.

-The shopping list can be run in two separate docker containers:
+The shopping list has to be run in two separate docker containers:

 - shoppinglist-ui (frontend)
 - shoppinglist-be (backend)